 I’ve been enjoying more and more plant based dishes lately – not only creating them for you but adding them into our regular rotation as well.

 - garlic – freshly minced garlic is the way to go here.
-But if you’re in a pinch, garlic powder works too.
+But if you’re in a pinch, 1/4 – 1/2 teaspoon garlic powder works too.

-- adobo sauce / chipotle peppers – I used this sauce but you can also use 1-2 chipotle peppers in adobo sauce (typically canned, like these).
+- adobo sauce / chipotle peppers – I used store bought adobo sauce, but you can also use 1-2 chipotle peppers in adobo sauce (typically canned, like these).
+A touch of coconut aminos would give it a nice dose of extra umami flavor.

-- spices – use a mix of chili powder (I used ancho), cumin, paprika, and a touch of oregano.
+- spices – use a mix of various spices, including chili powder (I used ancho), cumin, regular paprika (or smoked paprika), black pepper and a touch of oregano.
+Or, swap it out for 2 tablespoons homemade taco seasoning instead.

 - salt – for flavor!
 I used a full teaspoon but you may want more or less.
 You can also taste-test after baking and add more.

-Place chopped cauliflower, walnuts, chipotle adobo sauce, spices, salt and pepper in bowl of food processor.
+Place chopped cauliflower, walnuts, chipotle adobo sauce, garlic, spices, salt and pepper in bowl of food processor.

 Pulse until cauliflower and walnuts have broken down into small pieces.

-Transfer to baking sheet and bake for 25-30 minutes, giving the mixture a stir halfway through baking time.
+Transfer the walnut mixture to the greased baking sheet into a single layer.
+Bake for 25-30 minutes, giving the mixture a stir halfway through baking time.

 This Cauliflower Walnut Taco Meat is ready in 30 minutes and the perfect plant based meat alternative for any loved Mexican dish.
 For taco salads, power bowls, traditional tacos and more.
 A vegan, gluten free and paleo friendly recipe.